 Since we do not pre-order any of our thank you gifts, we ask that you allow 4-6 weeks for delivery of your gifts.
 We will ship them to you as soon as we receive them.

 To help keep the cost of our expenses down and use your contribution most wisely, a certain percentage of your pledge has to be fulfilled before we can send you your gift.
 The percentage is determined by the Membership Department and based on best practices by the station.
-Please email us or call Jennifer Brown at 316-838-3090 ext.
-219 if you have any questions.
+Please call the station at 316-838-3090 if you have any questions.

 The installment plan is set up for a 12 month payment period.
 This means that the total amount pledged will be broken into 12 payments.
 For example, if a pledge is for $120 the member will pay $10 a month for 12 months.
 The installment plan is not to exceed 12 months and early payoffs are encouraged.

 For installment plans paid by credit card, KPTS will deduct payment from the card at the beginning of each month.
 Each time the card is charged, a receipt is sent to the cardholder.
 Members who wish to pay by check will be billed each month.
 Invoices will be sent as long as there is a balance for the pledge.
 There is no fee for early pay off.
 If a pledge is fulfilled before the 12 month period, no more invoices will be sent.